Official: Safety lacking before Uber self-driving car crash

 He says all companies that test autonomous vehicles on public roads need to study the crash to prevent future accidents.

+It said Uber has made many safety improvements since the crash, including activating the braking systems, better training of human backup drivers, adding a second driver and hiring a safety director.

+Herzberg was impaired by methamphetamines at the time of the crash and crossed a road in the dark away from an intersection, according to the NTSB staff.

-The NTSB will determine the cause of the crash at the Tuesday hearing and make recommendations.
+The board will determine the cause of the crash at the Tuesday hearing and make recommendations.